zhaopengl/MAST90107_Group20_Project/README.md

 # MAST90107_Group20_Project

-# All the datasets used in this project are in Dataset folder
+# Dataset folder contains all the datasets
+# Pre-processing folder contains all the pre-processing files
-# All the pre
+# Models folder contains all the model files